monsterkrampe/crystal/exercises/concept/crystal-hunter/.docs/instructions.md

 ## 4. Define if character wins

-Define the `Rules#win?` method that takes three arguments (_if the character has eaten all of the crystals_, _if the character has a power-up active_, and _if the character is touching a bandit_) and returns a boolean value indicating if the character wins or not.
+Define the `Rules#win?` method that takes three arguments (_if the character has picked up all of the crystals_, _if the character has a power-up active_, and _if the character is touching a bandit_) and returns a boolean value indicating if the character wins or not.
 The method should return `true` if the character has gathered all crystals and has not lost based on the arguments defined in part 3, and return `false` otherwise.

 ```crystal